Performing Arts for Children, Young People, and Adults

 - a summary of or extract from a manuscript, if you apply for funding for new dramatic work (max.
 2 pages).

 - a document with max.
 3 links to photo/video documentation.

 If you apply for funding for the same project from other Danish Arts Foundation committees, you have to state this in your application.

 Please be aware of the following:

-- We accept the document formats PDF, Word, and Excel.
+- that attachments can only be received in the formats: PDF, Word and Excel.
 We do not accept ZIP files

 How much you may apply for?